engineersubhadip/Git-Tutorial/README.txt

 git log -> Lists down all the commit history of the Repository.
 (To exit out of it press "q").
 In windows we don't need to press any such thing.

-git restore <file>-> It remove all file changes from the staging area to be committed.
-This can be useful if we do some dirty piece of code and do not want it anymore.
-Instead of deleting every changes line by line we can restore the last version.
+git restore <file>-> It removes all file changes from the working area